Talavera de la Reina: 19th and 20th centuries

 The railroad brought new opportunities for improvement.
 Talavera changed its name to Talavera del Tajo.
 The city had a population of 16,654 in 1936.
 The city had a population of 18,631 in 1940.

 During the Francoist dictatorship the Instituto Nacional de Colonización promoted a large irrigated zone in the surroundings of Talavera, following which two new settlements were created, called Talavera la Nueva and Alberche del Caudillo, the latter located in the neighboring Calera y Chozas municipality.
 During the 1960s a baby boom caused an increase in the population, added to by the immigrants coming from the nearby villages and poor areas of Extremadura.

 Recent developments

-In 1975 Franco died, and democracy came to Spain.
-Talavera's first democratic mayor tried to create the province of Talavera, but the idea was not successful.
-The next mayor, Pablo Tello from the Socialist Party, made large projects such as the Alameda Park.
+After Franco died in 1975, Talavera's first democratic mayor tried to create the province of Talavera, but the idea was not successful.
+The succeeding mayor, Pablo Tello of the Socialist Party, made significant contributions, including the creation of Alameda Park.

-In 1989 a feeling of marginalization enveloped the city, and a group of people called "Nosotros Talavera" (we Talavera) started fighting for the creation of a University Campus and other projects for the city.

-A Center for University Studies was opened in the city in 1994; it fully integrated as campus of the University of Castile-La Mancha (UCLM) four years later, in 1998.
+In 1989, a sense of marginalization took hold of the city, prompting a group called "Nosotros Talavera" (We Talavera) to advocate for the establishment of a university campus and other initiatives to benefit the city.
+A Centre for University Studies was opened in the city in 1994.
+It was fully integrated as a campus of the University of Castile-La Mancha (UCLM) four years later, in 1998.